ferdv/ferdv.github.io/teaching/CS4400f20/syllabus.markdown

    - *Learn You a Haskell for Great Good!* by Miran Lipovaca (available [online](http://learnyouahaskell.com/chapters)) -- I liked this one when I read it, but it is somewhat problematic, so watch out.

 - Programming lanugages:
-   - *Essentials of Programming Languages* by Daniel P. Friedman and Mitchell Wand (some editions with Christopher T. Haynes) -- closest to what we will be doing, but with examples written in Scheme
+   - **[EOPL]** *Essentials of Programming Languages* by Daniel P. Friedman and Mitchell Wand (some editions with Christopher T. Haynes) -- closest to what we will be doing, but with examples written in Scheme
-   - *Types and Programming Languages* by Benjamin C. Pierce -- THE textbook on types and type systems.
+   - **[TAPL]** *Types and Programming Languages* by Benjamin C. Pierce -- THE textbook on types and type systems.
 It has a good chapter on Lambda Calculus and other chapters will be relevant when we look at type systems.
    - *Programming Languages: Application and Interpretation* by Shriram Krishnamurthi (available [online](http://cs.brown.edu/courses/cs173/2012/book/book.pdf))

 ### Other

 I will keep extending this list.

+- [Try Haskell!](https://tryhaskell.org) -- a nice online tutorial to get you started with Haskell
 - [What I Wish I Knew When Learning Haskell](http://dev.stephendiehl.com/hask/) -- excellent comprehensive resource about various topics pertaining to Haskell and functional programming
 - [Hackage: The Haskell Package Repository](https://hackage.haskell.org/)
 - [Eli's version of this course](https://pl.barzilay.org/) -- Eli Barzilay's excellent version of CS4400 and a source of inspiration for the topics in this version